 Another top export from Spain are meat products which account for $9.8 billion annually.
-Spain is one of the very few countries that is allowed to export beef into the United States which gives it a tremendous trade advantage over other countries.
 One Spanish meat product coveted around the world is Iberico ham, a smooth and rich dry-cured ham made from black Iberian pigs.

 How Does Importing Food to the United States Work?